kitusmark/waterReservoirControl/README.md

 The microcontroller's function is to monitor the water level every *X* seconds and store all the data in a SD card in order to process the data later in the computer or see the basic info on the system display.

-The future will be to implement an ESP8266 web server to view and get the data.
+The future will be to implement a WiFi module with a web server to get and display the data.

 ## Hardware